Modern literature research

-Studying literature enhances our understanding of how we communicate, shape our identities and understand the world, both in the present and the past.
-It enables us to envisage the future and its possibilities, enriches our understanding of identity, citizenship and culture, inviting us to think imaginatively about these matters and to explore the forms in which they may be communicated.
+Studying literature enhances our understanding of how we communicate, and shapes our identities and understanding of the world, both in the present and the past.
+It enables us to envisage the future and its possibilities, and enriches our understanding of identity, citizenship and culture, inviting us to think imaginatively about these matters and to explore the forms in which they may be communicated.

 It provides insight and understanding into the lives of other individuals, communities and cultures, helping to develop a critical understanding of crucial matters, such as identity, subjectivity, culture, place and belonging.
 When ‘fake news’ is part of everyday discourse, research into English literature is essential as the study of language, rhetoric and narrative helps us understand the ways in which truth and lies interrelate, overlap, and are often weaponised.

 English literature research can be a means through which marginalised voices and alternate perspectives, both present and past, can be made explicit.
 It can be a powerful form of protest against tyrannical regimes, helping to bring to light the power of the written word in resisting oppressive worldviews.

 The literature we study is written in or translated into English, including texts from across the globe and within a range of genres, from the Renaissance to the present.
 We explore the ideas, language and form of literary — and other — texts, how they are informed by, interact with and sometimes challenge their cultural contexts.

 Our work looks at the narratives through which we represent ourselves and how they might be imagined or conceived differently.
 This includes the study of the history of ideas and expressions of interdisciplinary thinking, and complex forms of representation through their embodiment in narrative, poetry, drama and other forms.

 English literature examines the processes through which texts, literary and otherwise, are interpreted in different ways in different contexts and how reading critically is not just significant to how we read literary texts, but also to how we think about the world and our place within it more generally.